Reception and Midwives Room

 Each of the rooms is divided into two zones – Interview Zone and Medical Zone.
 Interview Zone is a place where the doctor conducts a medical history with you and introduces you to the subject of infertility treatment.
 Subsequent visits will began in this part of the room.
 Medical Zone is the main part of the consulting room, where checks are carried out.
 It is equipped with modern medical equipment and a bathroom, in which patients can prepare for the test.

 Rooms to collect sperm

 In the Infertility Treatment Center PARENS there are two rooms in which patients may give semen for testing.
 Each room is equipped with a sanitary area with sink and toilet and a couch.
-After giving the test sample (seminogram, chromatin test, triple test), sperm is placed in a so-called “blind window”, which is directly connected with the andrological lab.
+After giving the test sample (seminogram, chromatin test), sperm is placed in a so-called “blind window”, which is directly connected with the andrological lab.
 Patients giving semen have no contact with the staff and do not have to hand in it personally to our employees.
 Detailed information about the procedure and scheme is given each time by a qualified staff.